UniMath/agda-unimath/src/commutative-algebra/isomorphisms-commutative-rings.lagda.md

   id-iso-Commutative-Ring = id-iso-Ring (ring-Commutative-Ring A)
 ```

-### Converting identifications of rings to isomorphisms of rings
+### Converting identifications of commutative rings to isomorphisms of commutative rings

 ```agda
 iso-eq-Commutative-Ring :